-This traditional Indian flatbread is so easy to make and requires just a few ingredients.
+This traditional Indian flatbread is made without any leavening agents so easy to make and requires just a few ingredients.
 Although there are many types of rotis in India, a chapati which is a type of roti can also be called a roti.
 To learn how to make your own chapati using multigrain flour or wheat flour, continue reading our recipe below.

 What ingredients do you need to make chapati?

 You can make chappatis as they are traditionally made with just whole wheat flour (which is called ‘atta‘ in India).

 But in our quest for a healthier roti; for this recipe, we have used both the multigrain flour that contains a blend of wheat, soy, oats, maize, ragi (finger millet), chana dal (split chickpea or bengal gram dal) and barley along with a portion of some all-purpose flour aka maida as well.
 The steps to make to multigrain chapati/roti or to make normal Indian roti/chapati are the same.

 So the roti ingredients we’ve used are a mix of a multigrain flour along with an all-purpose flour aka maida, oil, salt, water, and butter.